emdete/Sixleg/README.md

 SIXLEG
 ======

-This is the code i implemented for the bug at the 34C3 in Leibzig Dec 2017.
+This is the code i implemented for "the bug" at the 34C3 in Leibzig Dec 2017.

 [![Bug](https://github.com/emdete/Sixleg/raw/master/2017-12-27T15:34:28-2.jpg)](https://github.com/emdete/Sixleg/raw/master/2017-12-27T15:34:28.webm)